Dems debate how to hit Trump on virus, economy amid crisis

 Both approaches — strike vigorously now or later — are being tested in real time.

-“Trump keeps saying he’s a wartime president.
-Well, start to act like one,” Biden has said.
-His path to the nomination cleared Wednesday when his only viable rival, Sen. Bernie Sanders, I-Vt., dropped out.
+“He’s the commander in chief — it’s time he steps up, takes responsibility, and does his job,” Biden tweeted Wednesday.
+His path to the nomination cleared hours earlier when his only viable rival, Sen. Bernie Sanders, I-Vt., dropped out.

-Congressional leaders such as House Speaker Nancy Pelosi, D-Calif., and Senate Minority Leader Chuck Schumer, D-N.Y. and Democratic governors including New York’s Andrew Cuomo and Michigan’s Gretchen Whitmer have tangled with Trump.
+Congressional leaders including House Speaker Nancy Pelosi, D-Calif., Senate Minority Leader Chuck Schumer, D-N.Y., and Democratic governors like New York’s Andrew Cuomo and Michigan’s Gretchen Whitmer have tangled with Trump.
 But they’ve mostly stressed legislation and other steps they’re taking to bolster the economy and the overwhelmed health care system.

 “This moment is exactly wrong for President Trump because he can’t distract people from a pandemic with a provocative tweet,” said Sen. Brian Schatz, D-Hawaii.

-Yet at the same time, Democratic political groups are spending millions on television and online ads around the country that pull few punches.
+Yet at the same time, Democratic political groups are spending millions on television and digital ads that pull few punches.

 “Crisis comes to every president.
 This one failed,” says one spot by Unite the Country, a political committee backing Biden.
 As red circles dotting a U.S. map ominously expand, the announcer says Trump “let the virus spread unchecked across America.”